spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gray-matter-segmentation/gm-wm-segmentation/computing-the-wm-segmentation.rst

 .. code:: sh

-   sct_maths -i t2s_seg.nii.gz -sub t2s_gmseg.nii.gz -o t2s_wmseg.nii.gz
+   sct_maths -i t2s_seg.nii.gz -sub t2s_gmseg.nii.gz -thr 0 -o t2s_wmseg.nii.gz

 :Input arguments:
    - ``-i`` : Input image.
 (The full segmentation of the spinal cord.)
    - ``-sub`` : Flag to invoke the "subtract" functionality of :ref:`sct_maths`, subtracting ``t2s_gmseg.nii.gz`` from the input image.
+   - ``-thr 0``: Threshold the output image to remove any negative values.
+(This would occur if there are voxels in the gray matter segmentation that are not in the spinal cord segmentation.)
    - ``-o`` : The filename of the output image.

 :Output files/folders: